bighappyworld/slack-dev-tools/README.md

 }
 ```

-- *app.admin_ids* : the user ids of admins that are used when checking admin permissions
+- *auth.admin_ids* : the user ids of admins that are used when checking admin permissions
-- *app.team_ids* : the ids of teams that are used when checking team permissions
+- *auth.team_ids* : the ids of teams that are used when checking team permissions
-- *app.bot_ids* : the user ids of bots that are used when throwing out bot sent information
+- *auth.bot_ids* : the user ids of bots that are used when throwing out bot sent information

 ```